SciBorgs/SciGuides/projects/intro-to-programming/TicTacToe.md

 The point of this is that the board is full, but there isn't a winner, which is an important case to test our over function on.

-If you want to understand exactly how this pattern is being made, I encourage you to go through it step by step with pen and paper.
+If you want to understand exactly how this pattern is being made, I encourage you to go through the loop step by step with pen and paper.
 ### Updating move

 Now that we can tell whether a game is over, let's update our `move` method.
 Because if a game is over and someone has one, we don't want to continue allowing players to take moves.
 So update the `move` method so that it passes this test: